 Critadel is a unique game and one that has huge replay potential.
-Fans of Cuphead will find great use of their 2D shooter skills here.
+Fans of games like Cuphead will find great use of their 2D shooter skills here.

 Hades is a roguelike game.
 While it’s very different from Cuphead in terms of gameplay mechanics, there are some parts that might make it a good fit for fans of games like Cuphead.
 It’s a fast-paced, challenging game with a beautiful art style.

 Players take on the role of Zagreus.
 He’s a member of the Greek Pantheon of Gods and the son of Hades.
 He’s attempting to climb out of the Underworld.
-You’ll face some fierce resistance to breaking away from the god of the dead.
+You’ll face some fierce resistance when trying to break away from the god of the dead.

 You have to progress through a series of dungeon stages, defeating enemies, and collecting power-ups to enhance your abilities.
 You’ll face numerous bosses in the game.
 That includes a few in quick succession towards the end of the game.